rmpfsilva/GuardTrack/replit.md

 The system employs a professional security-themed design with a blue color scheme, adhering to Material Design principles for a clean and modern user interface.
 It is mobile-first for guard interactions and provides data-rich dashboards for administrators, including dark mode support.

 ### Technical Implementations
 GuardTrack is a full-stack web application.
 The frontend uses React with TypeScript, Wouter for routing, TanStack Query for state management, and Shadcn UI with Tailwind CSS for UI components.
 It integrates the Browser Geolocation API.
 The backend is built with Node.js and Express, utilizing PostgreSQL (via Neon) with Drizzle ORM.
-Authentication uses Passport.js (local strategy) with in-memory session storage and scrypt for password hashing.
+Authentication uses Passport.js (local strategy) with persistent session cookies (30-day maxAge, secure + sameSite='none' for PWA compatibility) and scrypt for password hashing.
 Google Sheets API is integrated for data backup.

 ### Feature Specifications
 - **Authentication & User Management**: Username/password authentication with role-based access (Guard, Steward, Supervisor, Admin).
 New registrations default to 'guard' role.